RECOMMENDED TREKKING EQUIPMENT LIST FOR A COLOMBIAN HOLIDAY

 Head torch – Very useful in camp/tent (hands-free).

 Camera, Memory cards and spare batteries – We’ll be venturing into areas that do not have electricity for a number of days.
-The cold also affects battery life so in our opinion spare batteries are essential – we’re sure that you’ll want to capture that abundant natural beauty that you’ll see on the trip!
+The cold also affects battery life so spare batteries are essential if you want to be certain of capturing the abundant natural beauty you’ll see on the trip!

 Binoculars – To enhance views, spot birds and add another dimension to your experience.
-A pair of binoculars opens the doors to another world entirely when on trek!
+A pair of binoculars opens up another world entirely when on trek!

 Wash bag – Containing shampoo, soap, flannel, toothbrush, paste (biodegradable), deodorant, floss etc.